 Language development is a crucial process that lasts for a lifetime for each individual.
-Based on this idea, all individuals working at our institution are aware of the fact that our students participate in the language development process and must place importance on language use in every environment where the home language or second language is used.
+Based on this idea, all individuals working at our institution are aware of the fact that our students participate in the language development process and must place importance on language use in every environment where the mother-tongue or foreign language is used.